hypo69/hypo/docs/gemini/consultant/ru/ai/helicone/header.md

 """
 .. module:: src.ai.helicone
    :platform: Windows, Unix
-   :synopsis: Module for handling project-related configuration.
+   :synopsis: This module defines the root path to the project.
+               All imports are built relative to this path.

 """
 MODE = 'development'

 """
 .. data:: MODE
    :type: str
-   :synopsis:  Project mode (e.g., development).
+   :synopsis:  Operating mode of the application (e.g., 'development', 'production').
 """

 """
-.. moduleauthor:: Your Name <your.email@example.com>
-   :platform: Windows, Unix
+.. data:: __root__
+   :type: Path
-   :synopsis: This module defines the root path of the project.
-All imports are based on this path.
+   :synopsis: Path to the root directory of the project.

-   :TODO: Move project root definition to a system variable.
+   :TODO: Move to system variable in the future.
 """

 import sys
 import json
+from pathlib import Path
-from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src import gs import logging
+from packaging.version import Version

+from src import gs
-# Import logger
+from src.utils import jjson
-from src.logger import logger
+from src.logger import logger # Import logger

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: Filenames to identify the project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
     :raises FileNotFoundError: if no marker file is found
-    :return: Path to the root directory.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
+    project_root: Path
     current_path: Path = Path(__file__).resolve().parent
-    project_root: Path = current_path
+    project_root = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             project_root = parent